mi3nts/cloudSkyClassifier/firmware/naiveBayes/training/readMe.md

 ## 3.Writing the Naive Bayes Module.
 - In completion of the previous command the naive Bayes model file will be written on the Data Set Path.
 On this example it'll write to the following directory:
 ```/media/teamlary/Team_Lary_1/gitGubRepos/data/swimseg/ ```
-- The files named Train_Features.npy, Train_Shapes.npy, Train_Targets.npy, Train_Targets_Shapes.npy will also be written within the same folder.
+- The files named *Train_Features.npy, Train_Shapes.npy, Train_Targets.npy,* and *Train_Targets_Shapes.npy* will also be written within the same folder.
 - The file directory should now look like this:
 ```
 ├── swimseg